lachlansimpson/cartodb/cartodb-wizards.rst

 it again.
 Depending on your tool (Excel, LibreOffice Calc, etc) there are a number of ways to do this which will be left as an exercise for the reader.

-In the meantime, `here is one I prepared earlier <https://raw.githubusercontent.com/datakid/cartodb/master/data/lobsters_taroona_2006-2010_cleaned_dates.csv>`_
+In the meantime, `here is one I prepared earlier <https://raw.githubusercontent.com/datakid/cartodb/master/data/lobsters_taroona_2006-2010_cleaned_dates.csv>`_.
+For the record, the difference between the files is one had dates DD-MM-YYYY, but CartoDB wants either: MM-DD-YYYY, YYYY-MM-DD or a special back end format for PostgreSQL that I won't bother explaining.

 Right click that and save as.